+All operating parameters must be validated for each customer application by customers' technical experts.
 Any new issue of this document invalidates previous issues.
 TDK-Micronas reserves the right to review this document and to make changes to the document's content at any time without obligation to notify any person or entity of such revision or changes.
 For further advice please contact us directly.

-Do not use our products in life-supporting systems, military, aviation, or aerospace applications!
+Do not use our products in life-supporting systems, military, aviation and aerospace applications!
 Unless explicitly agreed to otherwise in writing between the parties, TDK-Micronas' products are not designed, intended or authorized for use as components in systems intended for surgical implants into the body, or other applications intended to support or sustain life, or for any other application in which the failure of the product could create a situation where personal injury or death could occur.